ohthehugemanatee/presentations/texts/agile-estimation.md

 ### Customer Bill of Rights
   <!-- .slide: data-auto-animate -->
+- You have the right to an overall plan, **to know what can be accomplished when and at what cost.**
 - You have the right to get the most possible value out of every programming week.
 - You have the right to see progress in a running system, proven to work by passing repeatable tests that you specify.
+- You have the right **to change your mind, to substitute functionality, and to change priorities** without paying exorbitant costs.
+- You have the right **to be informed of schedule changes, in time to choose** how to reduce the scope to restore the original date.
 - You can cancel at any time and be left with a useful working system reflecting investment to date.

 Notes:
-* These are important for us to know as a dev team, because these are our promises to the people who pay our salaries.
+* These are our promises to the people who pay our salaries.
+If we want the things on the developer side, this is how we pay for them.
-* I've re-ordered these from the original.
-You probably have an  idea of how we meet these particular obligations`
+* I'll shift the focus here to the ones that are affected by time estimation.

 ### Customer Bill of Rights